Degra02/tors/README.md

 Usage: tors [COMMAND]

 Commands:
-  search  Search for a .onion by name create  Create a [name, .onion] association update  Update a [name, .onion] association remove  Remove a [name, .onion] association list    List all stored associations help    Print this message or the help of the given subcommand(s)
+  search  Search for a .onion by name [default] [aliases: s] create  Create a new association [aliases: c] update  Update an existing association [aliases: u] remove  Remove an existing association [aliases: r] list    List all stored associations [aliases: l] help    Print this message or the help of the given subcommand(s)

 Options: